codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 a Dockerhub account with the same username that you have in Codefresh.
 If not, you need to change the Docker image created to match your username.

-Once you create your Docker Cloud account, go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+Once you create your Docker Hub account, go to your Account Configuration, by clicking on *Account Settings* on the left sidebar of the Codefresh page.
 On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.
 Finally click the *Add Registry* drop-down menu and select *Docker Hub*.

 {% include